Atsika/checkpoint/README.md

   * sitekey : reCAPATCHA site key
   * privatekey : reCAPTCHA private key
 * redirect :
-  * success : Url to redirect to when capatcha is solved (where human go)
+  * success : URL to redirect to when capatcha is solved (where humans go).
-  * fail : Url to redirect to when capatcha has failed (where bot go)
+  * fail : URL to redirect to when capatcha has failed (where bots go).
 * parameters : Required parameters in initial request.
-It those parameters are missing, the user will always be redirected to the fail url
+If those parameters are missing, the user will always be redirected to the fail URL
-* decoy : Url displayed on the html page.
-This is just a decoy convenient for a social engineering aspect.
+* decoy : URL displayed on the html page.
+This is just a decoy convenient for a social engineering aspect

 > To start using reCAPTCHA, you need to [sign up for an API key pair](http://www.google.com/recaptcha/admin) for your site.
 The key pair consists of a site key and secret key.
 The site key is used to invoke reCAPTCHA service on your site or mobile application. - [Google's doc](https://developers.google.com/recaptcha/intro#recaptcha-overview)